 But no one can say Folley wasn’t game, that he didn’t come to fight.
-In fact, his persistence resulted in him landing more flush blows on “The Louisville Lip” than any previous challenger (with the possible exception of George Chuvalo, if you include the latter’s groin shots), though his jabs to both body and head and counter right hands caused Ali little concern.
+In fact, his persistence resulted in him landing more flush blows on “The Louisville Lip” than any previous challenger (with the possible exception of George Chuvalo, if you include the latter’s groin shots), though his many jabs and counter right hands caused Ali little concern.
 But Folley’s persistence also meant he never varied his game plan, which was to patiently wait for a chance to land his counter right.
 The lack of concerted pressure meant Ali could box as he pleased and revel in his natural advantages in height, reach and quickness.

 In the early rounds, Ali, amazingly light on his feet, circled the ring and danced and worked to establish the tempo and distance he wanted.
 In round three he began boxing in earnest, putting some heat on his jab, and in round four, the champion, clearly the bigger and stronger of the two, started countering Folley’s left lead with a right cross.
-Not long after the challenger found himself face-down on the canvas.
+Soon after, the challenger found himself face-down on the canvas.